“A complex, lengthy process, often not well understood”

 - How will requirements change over time for each report / information area?

-These answer are not only needed for the design and implementation of reporting and analytics, they are also at the stage of data model design for business applications (transactional).
-ERP projects fail due to poor data model design, entire multi-million pound ERP projects have occurred without any noteworthy discussion on reporting occurring.
-Companies have been known to re-implement the same ERP to ﬁx this.
+These answer are not only needed for the design and implementation of reporting and analytics, they are also needed at the stage of data model design for business applications.
+Enterprise resource planning system projects (such as SAP and Oracle), can fail due to poor data model design.
+I’ve seen multi-million pound ERP projects occurr without any noteworthy discussion on reporting needs.
+Companies have been known to have to re-implement the same ERP to ﬁx this.

 On the ﬂip side of understanding the customer is understanding what exactly is being manipulated and consolidated to provide a set of accounts and reports.